Kh4nh709/Research-blogs/README.md

 - Research on **real-world web vulnerabilities**
 - Hands-on analysis of security bugs in web applications
 - Blog posts exploring exploitation techniques, defense mechanisms, and interesting case studies
-- My personal learning journey in **web security, bug bounty, and ethical hacking**
+- My personal learning journey in **web security and ethical hacking**

 Whether you're a student, CTF player — I hope this content helps you better understand web application flaws and how to prevent them.